-420 nearly fully interactive effects.
-However, hpond_plot also ranks influential according to HSIC and RF while manning_plot is missed by both of them.
+dices are both characterized by nearly fully interactive effects.
+However, hpond\plot is also ranked as influential according to the HSIC and RFs, while manning\plot is missed by both of them.

-Regarding error bounds, they are very small for HSIC and RF contrarily to Sobol' indices estimates.
-HSIC is expected to be very accurate from very small sample sizes (Da Veiga et al., 2021) which may explain such differences of magnitude for error of Sobol and HSIC indices.
-Regarding RF error bounds, we incriminate the resampling strategy that differ from Sobol method.
+Regarding error bounds, they are very small for the HSIC and RFs, contrary to Sobol' indices estimates.
+The HSIC is expected to be very accurate from very small sample sizes (Da Veiga et al., 2021), which may explain such differences of magnitude for error of Sobol' and HSIC indices.
+Regarding RF error bounds, we incriminate the resampling strategies that differ from the Sobol' method.
 Indeed, while the bootstrap technique has been proven to assess the quality of the PCE (Marelli and Sudret, 2018), the subsampling technique set on RF only targets the precision of feature importance measures.
-A more adapted subsampling approach, for example based on Ishwaran and Lu (2019) should probably be further investigated on bigger samples to better compute RF sensitivity indices and to accurately assess their quality.
-In addition to Figure 6, Table 4 gathers the quality scores Q2 for PCE and RF metamodels on the test set.
+A more adapted subsampling approach, for example, based on Ishwaran and Lu (2019) should probably be further investigated on bigger samples to better compute RF sensitivity indices and to accurately assess their quality.
+In addition to Fig. 6, Table 4 gathers the quality scores $Q_2$ for PCE and RF metamodels on the test set.
 Results show that the RF metamodel performs much more poorly than the PCE for all variables.
-Such poor performances may explain the discrepancies between RF feature importance measures and Sobol' total indices.
-Indeed, RF feature importance indices have been proven to relate to Sobol total indices (Gregorutti et al., 2017) but this relation (see Eq.
+Such poor performances may explain the discrepancies between RF feature importance measures and Sobol' total-order indices.
+Indeed, RF feature importance indices have been proven to relate to Sobol' total-order indices (Gregorutti et al., 2017), but this relation (see Eq.
 13) is not respected in this study.
 These results thus underline how crucial it is to analyse both the quality of the metamodel and the quality of the indices it calculates and not just one of the two.